This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Cooling down at the mill

-Visit on Wednesday and Sunday afternoons from 2 - 5pm and discover the mill's story.
+Visit on Sunday afternoons from 2 - 5pm and discover the mill's story.

 Watch the restored waterwheel turn and the mill machinery creak and crunch as a knowledgeable guide explains how it works.
 Younger visitors can enjoy dressing up or spotting the (plastic) rats hidden about the mill.